janusnic/laravel-blade-haml/README.md

 1. Add it to your composer.json (`"trupedia/laravel-blade-haml": "~1.0"`) and do a composer install.

-2. Add the service provider to your app.php config file providers: `'trupedia\LaravelBladeHaml\ServiceProvider',`
+2. Add the service provider to your app.php config file providers: `'trupedia\LaravelBladeHaml\LaravelBladeHamlServiceProvider',`